 Actually, you can get it for as little as $9.95 a month if you pay annually, but that’s still not nothing, so what do you get for that extra cost?

 - Custom Fonts – the selection of fonts in the free version is quite comprehensive, but that selection grows significantly in Canva Pro.
 Not only that, you can upload your own custom fonts too, like all these beautiful ones I buy from Set Sail Studios.
-This helps solve a rather prevalent problem.
-Some people don’t realize the importance of establishing your own branding, native to you and your books, and they will… piggyback on someone else’s branding, sometimes even copying every little detail of their Facebook or BookBub Ads.
-Using a bigger selection of fonts can prevent a lot of this copying.
-Although, errr, I just told you where I buy fonts from.
-MOVING ON.
+This helps solve a problem: some don’t realize the importance of establishing their own branding and they will… piggyback on someone else’s.
+Using a bigger selection of fonts outside the defaults in Canva can prevent a lot of this copying.

 - More free elements – the selection of free photos and elements also expands significantly once you switch to the paid version.
-This also helps prevent some of the copying that can happen and helps you establish more unique branding, which will be less likely to get diluted by competitors.
-I think you get access to 4m more elements in the paid version, so we are talking a significant expansion of the available selection here.
+This also helps prevent some of the copying that can happen BTW.

 - Background remover – yes there are nifty free sites which do this anyway, but it’s super handy to be able to do it with one-click without leaving Canva.